Omaha Truck Driver Fatigue Accident Lawyer

 If you or a loved one has been hit by a fatigued truck driver, do not agree to or sign anything presented by the trucker’s insurance company without a lawyer to represent you.
 Trucking companies fight tooth and nail against admitting liability in accidents.
 Until all the facts are evaluated, you cannot say who was to blame or what violations of federal law might have occurred.

 Call Bottlinger Law L.L.C. at (402) 505-8234 and tell us what happened.
 We can discuss your case, look at the options available to you, and help you figure out what to do next.
-If we need to contest the trucking company’s refusal to pay for the accident by filing a lawsuit and seeing it through to jury trial, then that’s what we’ll do.
+If we need to contest the trucking company’s refusal to pay for the accident by filing an injury lawsuit and seeing it through to jury trial, then that’s what we’ll do.

 The Federal Motor Carrier Safety Administration’s HOS Regulations